![]() |

 The actors with the shine in his eyes, the one who can do both: who can be seen actually 'seeing' the world outside the mirror: Malcolm.
 Jack.
 Nicole.
 Hayden.
 Sellers...
 As Mick Jagger says in PERFORMANCE, "the only performance that truly makes it is the performance that achieves madness."
 It's this madness Kubrick aims to achieve, that he seeks in his performances.
 He knows there can be no falseness in madness.
 It's either there or it isn't.
 If it's not there, maybe 40 straight takes of the same scene will help the actor find it.

-But nothing goes right: Jack continually lets his family get away from him, the troops refuse to charge into certain death, HAL goes insane, Lyndon refuses the call to bravery.
+But along the way, the system breaks down: Jack continually lets his family get away from him, the troops refuse to charge into certain death, HAL goes insane, Lyndon refuses the call to bravery, Kidman escapes the devilish dance partner and Tom is rescued from his trip "over the rainbow" in EYES.

 Only our isolated flying boys have what it takes to get the job done, because only Slim Pickens is high enough to see they're all just ants.